-- 1. Retake nursing course(s) with success, - 2.
-Retake national standardized examination if required by Coordinator, and achieved required benchmark. - 3.
-Complete supervised hours of NCLEX-PN examination practice questions on the computer, - 4.
-Complete an additional comprehensive nursing review course, approved by the school, Successfully and satisfactorily with a full attendance record. - 5.
-Settle all outstanding financial balances to BH, BHCLR and BHCLR-SPN,

-- 6. Complete official school clearance process, - 7.
-Achieve a required benchmark on a comprehensive examination if required by Coordinator. - 8.
-Remediate additional nursing courses as specified with success.
+- 1. retake nursing course(s) with success, - 2. retake National Standardized examination if required by coordinator, and achieve required score, - 3. complete supervised hours of NCLEX-PN examination practice questions on the computer, - 4. complete an additional comprehensive nursing review course, approved by the school, successfully and satisfactorily with full attendance record, - 5. settle all outstanding financial balances to BH, BHCLR and BHCLR-SPN, - 6. complete official school clearance process, - 7. achieve a required score, as determined by the faculty, on a nursing comprehensive exit examination if required by coordinator. - 8. remediate additional nursing courses as specified with success.